 230. Vehicles and their licences

-(1) A “vehicle” is a vehicle that is required to be licensed under the Road Traffic Act, other than a caravan.
+(1) A vehicle is a vehicle that is required to be licensed under the Road Traffic Act, other than a caravan.

-(2) A “licence”, in respect of a vehicle, is a licence for the vehicle granted under the Road Traffic Act Part III.
+(2) A licence, in respect of a vehicle, is a licence for the vehicle granted under the Road Traffic Act Part III.

-(3) A duplicate licence or a certified copy of the licence granted under the Road Traffic Act is not a “licence”.
+(3) A duplicate licence or a certified copy of the licence granted under the Road Traffic Act is not a licence.

 Part 3 — Collection of vehicle licence duty